elbaza1/PySparkGoogleCollab/README.md

-## Use the direct link or copy code to your own notebook
+## Use the direct link or copy code to your own colab notebook
 https://colab.research.google.com/github/elbaza1/PySparkGoogleCollab/blob/master/SetupSparkStandaloneCluster.ipynb

 ## PySparkGoogleCollab